minprog/app-studio/40 Problem Sets/70 Your Own/10 Assignment.md

 ## Assignment

-So, this is the final week and your best chance to make something of your own!
+So, this is the final assignment and your best chance to make something of your own!
 There is one important constraint, however: the application concept should be based on a public API with open data.
 It should also be a "live" API, where you can do requests from your app for more data; for example, using JSON.

 Some suggestions for finding APIs: